mark-durbin-ucf/git-novice/_episodes/04-changes.md

 +++ b/mars.txt
 @@ -1 +1,2 @@
- Cold and dry, but everything is my favorite color +The two moons may be a problem for Wolfman
+ Cold and dry, but everything is my favorite color +The two moons would make for interesting tides, if the planet had oceans
 ~~~
 {: .output}